 It was obvious they did not want it to be over; they did not want to let Andre go.

-For three minutes they gave a standing ovation to the once rebellious teenager from Las Vegas, who turned the staid, conservative game of tennis upside down when he walked onto the court with long hair (though he later admitted they were extensions) and an earring, wearing stone-washed denim cutoffs or flamboyant neon-colored, skintight, Nike-sponsored compression shorts.
+For three minutes they gave a standing ovation to the once rebellious teenager from Las Vegas, who turned the staid, conservative game of tennis upside down when he walked onto the court with long hair and an earring, wearing stone-washed denim cutoffs or flamboyant neon-colored, skintight, Nike-sponsored compression shorts.
 Tennis had never seen anyone like Andre Agassi.

 They paid homage to the tennis legend who has evolved into a mature statesman and an eloquent, effective ambassador for underprivileged children.

-In 1994 he started his own nonprofit, The Andre Agassi Charitable Foundation, and since then he has become a major philanthropic contributor to his own and other worthy organizations, like Child Haven, the only residential facility for abused and neglected children in Las Vegas, Nevada.
+In 1994, he started his own nonprofit, The Andre Agassi Charitable Foundation.
+Since then he has become a major philanthropic contributor to his own and other worthy organizations.

 That momentous day back in 2006 when Andre played that final game, Benjamin Becker acknowledged that Andre had been his idol when he was growing up.